bendqh1/drupal/drupal/install_and_upgrade_on_shared_server.md

 ### Phase 2

-Add the following in the end of `/sites/default/settings.php` (note the two commas instead a comma and a semicolon and change `example` to the domain name you use).
+Add the following in the end of `/sites/default/settings.php`.

+Note the two commas instead a comma and a semicolon and change `example` to the domain name you use.

 ```php
 $settings['trusted_host_patterns'] = array(